 My work focuses on understanding, enriching, and improving human relationships with water.
 I take an engaged and interdisciplinary approach to research and teaching which means that I shape my research to respond to needs for information and critical inquiry.
 I also collaborate with a diverse set of research partners across disciplines and within communities.
-My research usually starts with intensive information gathering where I co-define problems, research questions, and general areas of inquiry with the people who will eventually use the final research and writing products.
-I collaborate and co-publish with people in disciplines such as ecology, oceanography, hydrology, marine policy and biology, anthropology, economics, psychology, environmental engineering, and more.
-My three main topic areas include coastal resilience, rivers and social-environmental justice, and interdisciplinary collaboration and citizen science.
+My research usually starts with deep listening and information gathering to co-define problems and research questions with partners who will learn from and use the knowledge we create together.

 Communicating Coastal Resilience

 My approach to communicating coastal resilience grows out of years of working with clamming communities and in Maine’s shellfish co-management program.
 Many of my research questions come directly from community partners, including questions how like how do we open closed clam flats or how can we raise awareness about clamming as a livelihood.

 Engaged communication research to build adaptive capacity in shellfish co-management